 Pat the Beastie provides examples of the following tropes:

 - Amazing Technicolor Wildlife: There is a blue dog and a green bird that appear on each page warning Paul and Judy to not torture the Beastie.

-- Black Comedy: Readers are encouraged to play with various body parts on the Beastie such as jiggling his eyes and poking his worm boogers, despite the titular Beastie getting tortured throughout the book.
+- Black Comedy: Readers are encouraged to play with various body parts on the Beastie such as jiggling his eyes and poking his worm boogers, despite the fact that the Beastie is clearly uncomfortable with all this.

 - Eaten Alive / Swallowed Whole: What became of Paul and Judy after the Beastie ate them at the end of the book.

 - Eye Scream: When Paul and Judy "jiggled" the Beastie's eyes.